-The full sweat-proof and waterproof and ear free design enables you to make the most of your surroundings while taking in your favorite music or talking with your loved ones or friends.
+The full sweat-proof and waterproof and ear-free design enables you to make the most of your surroundings while taking in your favorite music or talking with your loved ones or friends.
 The multipoint connection allows pairing with two devices and you will not skip a beat when being active or on the go.

 The sleek and streamlined black design (with piano paint technology) adds some delightful visual appeal to the mix.
 There is also functionality to all that style: the material used is eco-friendly and engineered to prevent skin allergies even after prolonged wear.
-It measures at 5.1 x 6.1 x 2.1 inches and weighs only 2.1 ounces.
+It measures 5.1 x 6.1 x 2.1 inches and weighs only 2.1 ounces.

-The smart voice control allows the user to activate Siri or Google Now easily, so that any call, message check or music playback can be done hands-free, without losing sight of what is happening around them.
+The smart voice control allows the user to activate Siri or Google Now easily, so that any call, message check, or music playback can be done hands-free, without losing sight of what is happening around them.

-It comes with a CSR Bluetooth V4.1 chip that makes for a stronger and more stable signal, a lower latency when connecting, longer working time and crisper conversation.
+It comes with a CSR Bluetooth V4.1 chip that makes for a stronger and more stable signal, a lower latency when connecting, longer working time, and crisper conversation.

-Experience effortless connectivity – within a 15-meter effective range – with tablets, smartphones, computers, and other Bluetooth enabled devices.
+Experience effortless connectivity – within a 15-meter effective range – with tablets, smartphones, computers, and other Bluetooth-enabled devices.
 If your phone has a built-in NFC (Near Fields Communication) function, it can connect to the headset automatically – you just need to place them next to each other.

-The Longee Smart Bone Conduction Bluetooth Headphones comes with a 260mAh polymer battery, a micro USB charging cable, two sponge earbuds, a user’s manual, a PBT bandage (compression elastic bandage), and a one year manufacturer’s warranty.
+The Longee Smart Bone Conduction Bluetooth Headphones come with a 260mAh polymer battery, a micro USB charging cable, two sponge earbuds, a user’s manual, a PBT bandage (compression elastic bandage), and a one year manufacturer’s warranty.
 The batter takes up to 3 hours to fully charge.
 This gives you 3 hours of continuous play and 10 days of standby time.

 What to look for when buying bone conduction headphones